astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 Follow the surrounding file's established result-assignment style when it is more specific than the generic example above.

+For logic gates in `bool` methods, it is acceptable to set `result` to the optimistic value before a gate, log the gate, and then reset it to the default value if the gate fails.
+Match the surrounding method style.

 ### Exception handling

 Most nontrivial methods in this repository are wrapped in `try`/`catch` blocks.